Liverpool Heart and Chest Hospital NHS Foundation Trust

 Prepares LHCH for the future: OnBase gives LHCH a platform to meet the NHS’ mandate for paper-free referrals.

-Speeds adoption of healthcare technology: LHCH went from being a paper-based Trust to joint first on the CDMI ranking in just 15 months.
+Speeds adoption of healthcare technology: LHCH went from being a paper-based trust to first on the CDMI ranking in just 15 months.